Dealing with ear wax

 Most cases of wax can be solved by ear drops alone.
 However, if there is a big build-up, the drops may not be enough and you may need to have your ears syringed.
 Your local GP practice will be able to check your ears and tell you if there is still enough wax to need syringing.
 If syringing is necessary, the practice nurse will normally do it.
 The treatment involves flushing out the wax with a stream of water and normally takes a few minutes.
 If you have had a cleft palate or have only one hearing ear, check with a doctor before having your ears syringed.

 In some cases where the wax is not too far down your ear, instead of syringing your doctor may just scoop the wax out of your ear with a special instrument.

 If your ears cannot be syringed for a medical reason, your GP may refer you to the local Ear Nose and Throat hospital department for microsuction.
-This means that the wax is sucked out of your ear with an instrument like a tiny hoover.
+This means that the wax is sucked out of your ear with an instrument like a tiny vacuum cleaner.